-- 4.25 Historically the Executive has authority to exceed the approved overall revenue budget by up to £100,000 from general reserves to meet unexpected expenditure within the year.
+- 4.30 Historically the Executive has authority to exceed the approved overall revenue budget by up to £100,000 from general reserves to meet unexpected expenditure within the year.
 The aim is to replenish the reserves in the same year by making compensating savings as soon as possible.
 It is recommended to maintain this allowance at £100,000 for future years.
-All other decisions with regard to budgetary change will be approved by reference to virement rules in the financial instructions. - 4.26 In conclusion these budget proposals show how Teignbridge can prepare for the grant reductions and anticipated funding regime by continuing to make savings and generate income.
-At the same time general reserves are increased to around 11.3% of the budget which is equivalent to £1.9 million.
-However there is much uncertainty over the move to 100% business rates retention with the higher risks that Teignbridge will face. - 4.27 These proposals include a £5 increase in council tax next year and subsequent years and increasing capital investment over the next three years.
-They will be publicised and comments brought back to the Executive in February before making the final budget recommendation to Council for 22 February 2018.
+All other decisions with regard to budgetary change will be approved by reference to virement rules in the financial instructions. - 4.31 In conclusion these budget proposals show how Teignbridge can prepare for the grant reductions and anticipated funding regime by continuing to make savings and generate income.
+General reserves are recommended at 11.3% of the budget which is just under £1.9 million.
+However there is much uncertainty over the move to 100% business rates retention with the higher risks that Teignbridge will face. - 4.32 These proposals include a £5 increase in council tax and capital investment details over the next three years.
+They have been publicised and comments will be brought back to the Executive before making the final budget recommendation to Council for 22 February 2018.